-To support Firewalla key features like cybersecurity protection and parental control, the little Firewalla box analyzes network traffics and raises alarms to notify the user of related activities, such as:
+To support Firewalla's key features, such as cyber security protection and parental controls, your Firewalla box analyzes network traffic and raises alarms when it detects certain activities, such as:

 - Connecting a new device